 If you like to make brushwork on your work, you know that brushes for pottery can be expensive.
 The cheapie brushes for pottery that are found at pottery suppliers and art supply stores don’t make the beautiful fluid lines that most potters are after.

 But David Swenson came up with a solution.
-In today’s post, an excerpt from the May 2018 issue of Ceramics Monthly, David shares how he gives cheap brushes for pottery a good haircut to get the fluid brushstrokes he wants! –Jennifer Poellot Harnetty, editor.
+In today’s post, an excerpt from the Ceramics Monthly archive, David shares how he gives cheap brushes for pottery a good haircut to get the fluid brushstrokes he wants! –Jennifer Poellot Harnetty, editor.

 Bigger brushes can be trimmed so that they can hold a lot of material and produce long, fluid strokes.

 When I first attempted adding decoration onto my ceramic forms, the task was daunting.
 I was interested in translating some of my drawings and patterning to my clay, hopefully with reasonable similarity.
 I had drawn with pens that had reservoir tips to allow for longer, more fluid strokes but the brushes I had at the time seemed clumsy.
 As with many clay questions, the answer resided in traditional practice.

 2–5 David Swensen using an altered bamboo brush to create line work on one of his ceramic forms.

 I had seen some examples of brush bristle stacking and traditional brushes with longer and stiffer interior fibers than the exterior hairs on video documentation of cobalt painting in China.
 After checking the local stores for similar brushes and not really finding what I was after, I turned to fairly inexpensive bamboo brushes purchased from my ceramic supply store.